MethScope-Tutorial

 umap_plot <- PlotUMAP(input_pattern, prediction_result)

-# cell_type_label is the true label vector
+# cell_type_label is the true label vector from inst/extdata/example_label.csv

 PlotConfusion(prediction_result, cell_type_label)